 ” b) the shear resulting from the factored load combinations that include earthquake effects, with loads calculated using RdRo equal to 1.3.”

 Based upon the three SFRS options available for reinforced masonry design, the net effect on factored shear is shown below:

 Note that since this is one of two possible increases where the lesser value is used, the percentages seen here will not necessarily be applied and can be interpreted as upper limits, based on what is calculated based on the part (a) requirements.

 One of the benefits of designing a structure with higher levels of ductility is being able to reduce the magnitude of earthquake loads, factoring in the structures ability to deflect and absorb energy.
 The same is true of overstrength, however, only the value of 1.5 is available for reinforced masonry applications.
-Part B effectively negates these benefits for purposes of designing around diagonal and sliding shear.
+Part B effectively negates a portion of these benefits for purposes of designing around diagonal and sliding shear.

 Putting A and B Together